prafulwanjari/Library-Management-System/README.md

-Add .env file in config folder in the server folder
+Create a .env file inside the config folder in the server directory.
+Add the following environment variables with your credentials:

 PORT=